Website: https://raquelbrown.com

 • Retellings (e.g., fairy tale or mythology remixes)

-• Word counts more than 50K above genre recommendations
+• Word counts more than 30K above genre recommendations (unless I absolutely love it)

 I’m not planning to take on…